European route E5

 The European route E5 is part of the United Nations international E-road network.
 It is the westernmost north–south "reference road", running from Greenock in Scotland, south through Great Britain and France to Algeciras, Spain.
 The route is 1900 mi long.

-The E5 follows the route Greenock – Glasgow – Gretna – Carlisle – Penrith – Preston – Warrington – Birmingham – Oxford – Newbury – Southampton ...
-Le Havre – Paris – Orléans – Tours – Poitiers – Bordeaux – San Sebastián – Burgos – Madrid – Córdoba – Seville – Cádiz – Algeciras.

 United Kingdom

 Although the United Kingdom Government participates fully in activities concerning the E-routes, E-routes are not signposted within the United Kingdom.
 Hence the first 724 km of the route is not signed.

 The E5 has a gap at the English Channel between Southampton and Le Havre, France.
 There is no direct ferry link, but a ferry from nearby Portsmouth, along the M27, connects to Le Havre.

 France

 The E5 arrives from the non-existing ferry from Southampton in Le Havre.
-It passes the capital Paris, before continuing southwest passed Orléans, Tours and Bordeaux.
+It passes the capital Paris, before continuing southwest to Orléans, Tours and Bordeaux.
 It ends at the border town of Hendaye with Spain.
 It covers a distance of 985 km (612 mi).